keerthivardhanm/flipkart-verse-clone-app/README.md

 - React
 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/20aa034c-97d6-4cf1-8132-1a5e6e34b929) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.